LongfeiH/ghost-landing-page/README.md

    ```
    yarn install
    ```
-   If you have not installed yarn, please install it first
+   If you have not installed yarn, please install it first.
 3. Start server
    ```
    yarn run dev